MaTTMarek/Intro-to-Data-Analytics/README.md

 # Microsoft Excel

-### The data analyst course at CareerFoundry was project-based.
-For starting the course, I did the following project:
-### GameCo
+### The first task in the Careerfoundry course was to analyze the game market for GameCo
 ### Objective

 ### Analyze how GameCo‘s new games might fare in the market